Chalarangelo/30-seconds-of-code/README.md

 Returns the highest index at which value should be inserted into array in order to maintain its sort order, based on a provided iterator function.

 Check if the array is sorted in descending order (loosely).
-Use `Array.map()` to apply the iterator function to all elements of the array.
+Use `Array.prototype.map()` to apply the iterator function to all elements of the array.
-Use `Array.reverse()` and `Array.findIndex()` to find the appropriate last index where the element should be inserted, based on the provided iterator function.
+Use `Array.prototype.reverse()` and `Array.prototype.findIndex()` to find the appropriate last index where the element should be inserted, based on the provided iterator function.

 ```js
 const sortedLastIndexBy = (arr, n, fn) => {